Scene Creation in Core

 - Changing materials

-- In the Community Content tab, search for "My Room" (by Tobs) and download it to your project.
+- In the Community Content window, search for

 Core Concepts: The Transform Widget

-Notice the blue, green, and red arrows - this is the transform widget and allows you to move, rotate, and scale an object in the main viewport.
+Notice the blue, green, and red arrows - this is the transform gizmo and allows you to move, rotate, and scale an object in the main viewport.

-The circles show the transform widget is in rotation mode, allowing you to rotate any object along the x, y, and z planes.
+The circles show the transform gizmo is in rotation mode, allowing you to rotate any object along the X, Y, and Z planes.

 You can easily switch between translation, rotation, and scale mode by pressing W, E, or R respectively, or by selecting the corresponding button in the top toolbar.